tsolomko/SWCompression/README.md

 But both these containers support other compression methods, some of them are implemented in SWCompression.
 For CocoaPods configurations there are some sort of 'optional dependencies' for such compression methods.

-'Optional dependency' in this context means that SWCompression/ZIP or SWCompression/7-Zip will support particular compression methods only if a corresponding subspec is expicitly specified in your Podfile and installed.
+"Optional dependency" in this context means that SWCompression/ZIP or SWCompression/7-Zip will support particular compression methods only if a corresponding subspec is expicitly specified in your Podfile and installed.

-__List of 'optional dependecies'.__
+__List of "optional dependecies":__

 For SWCompression/ZIP: